OpsChasingDev/SavyUniversity/README.md

 Next objectives:

 - Resiliency and testing
-  - restrict input for the octets on the IP creation in the constructor
   - test using resource group names with special characters
   - test the limitation of VM creation quantity
 - consolidate functions in the constructor script